raywray/Genespace_For_Dummies/README.md

 `MCScanX` should be installed from [github](https://github.com/wyp1125/MCScanX).

 ### 4. GENESPACE
-Once the above 3rd party dependencies are installed, get into R. If you made a conda environment, its useful to open R directly from that environment so that OrthoFinder stays in the path.
+Once the above dependencies are installed, start an R instance.
+If you made a conda environment, its useful to open R directly from that environment so that OrthoFinder stays in the path.
 ```{bash}
 conda activate orthofinder
 R